Service overview

 Frequently asked questions

-Voice messages will be sent to your McGill email address and you can listen to them through Outlook, through the Webex app, or through your physical phone (if you have one). - Can I access the voicemail system when I'm away from the office and don't have access to my computer?
+Voice messages are sent to your McGill email.
+You can listen to them in Outlook, through the Webex app, or on your physical phone (if you have one). - Can I access the voicemail system when I'm away from the office and don't have access to my computer?

 Cost

 - New phone lines or additional devices must be purchased at the department's expense.
-Cisco phones and headsets will be available for purchase through the Le James Institutional Sales (Bookstore).
+Cisco phones and headsets will be available for purchase through McGill MarketPlace.

 Availability

-Access to the McGill telephone system is available 24 X 7, except during scheduled and unscheduled maintenance.
-Check the home page of the IT Support site for announcements regarding service interruptions.
+Telephone service is available 24 x 7, except during scheduled and unscheduled maintenance.
+Check the IT Support site homepage for announcements regarding service interruptions.

 Best practices & policies

-- When collaborating with McGill internal colleagues, continue to use Microsoft Teams; use Webex or your physical phone to make phone calls to people outside McGill, or when you want to conference with McGill and external contacts.
+- For internal collaboration (chat, channels, file sharing), continue using Microsoft Teams.
+Use Webex or your physical phone to make phone calls to people outside McGill, or when you want to conference with McGill and external contacts.

 - If you need to make a phone call to a McGill colleague, you will have two options: clicking on their McGill Work number makes a call as you would on a telephone; the "Call on Webex" option is equivalent to making an audio/video call in Teams and does not make use of call forwarding or Single Number Reach.